RomanLut/hx_espnow_rc/doc/mapping.md

 **once** is either "no"" or "yes".

-This action is executed on each loop ("once":"no"), or each time channel value is changed ("once": "yes") (action is executed one time after each change).
+This action is executed:
+- on each loop ("once":"no")
+- or each time channel value is changed ("once": "yes") (action is executed one time after each change)
+- or repeatedly eveny N ms ("repeat": 7000)

+*Eeither "once" or "repeat" should be specified.*

 Make sure action is placed after (not before) action which actually changes channel value, otherwise change will not be detected.